 Physical Education contributes to personal and social development.
-Students are involved in activities that require individual endeavour and interaction with others while learning and developing the skills, tactics, and strategies for various sports and activities.
+Students are involved in activities that requires individual endeavour and interaction with others, while learning and developing the skills, tactics, and strategies for various sports and activities.

 Health units in this course be a combination of the following topics: